LinkedIn post ideas

 Why most LinkedIn content ideas fall flat.

 Google "LinkedIn post ideas" and you'll get listicles of generic prompts: share a failure, celebrate a win, post about your morning routine.
 These ideas aren't bad.
 They're just disconnected from your specific expertise.
-When your content doesn't ladder up to a clear professional identity, you end up posting random thoughts that don't build toward anything.
-Amelia fixes this by generating ideas from your content pillars, the core topics where your expertise and your audience's needs overlap.
+When your content doesn't ladder up to a clear professional direction, you end up posting random thoughts that don't build toward anything.
+Amelia fixes this by generating ideas from your topics, the core areas where your expertise and your audience's needs overlap.
 For leadership insights, you might get ideas like "The one question I ask in every 1:1 that changed how my team communicates" or "What I learned about trust after inheriting a team that didn't trust leadership."
 For technical expertise, think along the lines of "The architecture decision we reversed after 6 months, and why it was the right call both times" or "Three things I check before approving any pull request, and why two of them have nothing to do with code."
 Career reflections could include "The job I almost didn't take turned out to be the most important move of my career" or "I got rejected from 12 companies before landing my first leadership role, and here's what changed."
 For industry commentary, Amelia might suggest "Everyone is talking about a certain trend, but here's what they're missing" or "The gap between what conferences sell and what actually works in practice."
 And for audience-first value posts, you could explore "The framework I use to prioritize when everything feels urgent" or "How to have the compensation conversation without making it adversarial."
 These aren't generic prompts.
 They're the kind of ideas that come from knowing your specific background, topics, and perspective.
 That's what Amelia generates for you.

 Sound familiar?